 It has a long arm, which provides the ideal leverage to easily press perfect round tortillas of even thickness.
 The wooden construction gives it a very different look than the usual cast iron or cast aluminum models.
 That also makes it a good candidate for countertop storage.
 It’s as much a sculptural decor item as it is a tortilla tool.

 Many tortilla presses are made with cast iron, and for good reason.
 Ramirez thinks cast iron is the best bet for most home cooks.
 “The heaviness does a lot of work for you,” she says.
 This model has a slightly bigger plate than many other models, allowing you to make a bigger tortilla for when your cravings lean more burrito than taco.

-The handle is comfortable, with an easy-to-use design.
 All cast-iron cookware needs to be seasoned to prevent rust and minimize food sticking to the surface, and this one comes pre-seasoned with organic flax oil (one of the best oils you can use for seasoning cast iron).
 This makes cleaning and maintenance a breeze.